SecurityHandbook/handbook/en/basics.md

 - **adware** &ndash; malware category; SW containing ads and showing them to the user
 - **bundleware** &ndash; superfluous (not necessarily malicious) software bundled to other software
 - **foistware** &ndash; SW installed without user's knowledge designed to obtain money from user, usually by prompting that the OS is infected/broken and offering remedy for a price
+- <span class="green">ransomware</span> &ndash; SW blocking user from accessing to user data and demanding payment to allow such access
 - **rootkit** &ndash; code designed to hide presence of other malware on the device and aggravate their detection
-- <span class="green">exploit</span> &ndash; code taking advantage of a vulnerability in SW (including OS) in order to perform a specific action
+- **exploit** &ndash; code taking advantage of a vulnerability in SW (including OS) in order to perform a specific action
 - **zero-day (0-day)** &ndash; vulnerability exploited at the day of its disclosure or prior to it
 - **APT** &ndash; &bdquo;Advanced Persistent Threat&ldquo;; advanced threat usually tailored for a specific target, common users don't bump into these
 - <span class="green">payload</span> &ndash; core part of malware code that's responsible for the crucial malicious action